High Availability vs Fault Tolerance vs Disaster Recovery: An Overview

 When is disaster recovery important?

-NAKIVO Backup & Replication for Disaster Recovery
+Using NAKIVO Backup & Replication for Disaster Recovery

-You can combine up to 200 actions in one workflow (job) to fit different disaster scenarios and serve different purposes, including: monitoring, data center migration, emergency failover, planned failover, failback, etc. In the event of a disaster, any of the created workflows can be put into action immediately, in a single click, allowing businesses achieve the shortest time to recovery.
+You can combine up to 200 actions in one workflow (job) to fit different disaster scenarios and serve different purposes, including: monitoring, data center migration, emergency failover, planned failover, failback, etc. In the event of a disaster, any of the created workflows can be put into action immediately, with a single click, allowing businesses to achieve the shortest time to recovery.